Stylesoftware/Hantek-DSO5000-Series-CSV-to-PulseVIew/README.md

 TIME_SCALE for one probe on a DSO5205P is 100 ns.
 The input file (WaveData50.csv) shows timebase=40000000(ps), this doesn't make sense to me.

+### To do
+1. Create a 2 channel CSV from the hantek.
+2. Detect and convert a second channel.
+3. Auto detect TIME_SCALE & TIME_MULTIPLER by looking at the time intervals from the input CSV file.
+4. Add input, output and voltage options to command line, removing all hardcoded options.